 We had free use of a family car in the UK.

 We had 2 discounted hotel stays in Malaysia, all other hotels have been paid at normal rates, no blogger perks at all.

 We’ve had a lot of free admissions to theme parks and other attractions because of our travel blog, remember, this was year 1, we were very new bloggers and still we got these perks.
 If you’d like to know more about starting a travel blog start here and explore our blogging section.

 I’m not including the mortgage that we are still paying in Australia, our tenants are covering that cost.

 I’m also not factoring lost earnings into our around the world trip cost.
 To us that is irrelevant.

-How Much Did We Spend to Travel Around the World For a Year?
+How Much to Travel the World For a Year?

-A more detailed break-down of our spending is in our One Year of Travel Cost Breakdown post, we give more information there on what travel around the world cost.
-But you can get the final figure here first!
+A more detailed break-down of our spending is in our One Year of Travel Cost Breakdown post, we give itemised information there on what travel around the world cost.
+But you can get the final figure here first.

-That’s roughly what it cost us to live in Australia per day during our 1 year saving period, no frills, including mortgage.
+That’s roughly the same cost for us to live in Australia per day during our 1 year saving period, no frills, including mortgage.
 Our mortgage on our very large house is only $35/day, so don’t take that as an example of typical living costs in Australia.

 So same same, but so much more!